 Every semester, Gordon College welcomes new students from all around the world.
-Currently, there are 69 nations represented by the student body!
+Currently, over 50 nations are represented at Gordon College!

 Whether you are an American living abroad, a foreign citizen living in the States already, or a foreign citizen living abroad, your admissions counselor will help you navigate the process of applying to Gordon College as a freshman or transfer student.
 We look forward to welcoming you here!

 Gordon’s devoted faculty and staff and its active student organizations provide crucial support for students transitioning into an education in the USA.
 Whether you require help with paperwork or simply want to enjoy fellowship with other international students, you will find a supportive network of caring peers and mentors on your Gordon journey.

 F-1 Student Visa Process